-Once the plan update is complete, the final hazard mitigation plan will be pre-sented to the DD6 Board for adoption latsemed to the DD6 Board for adoption lat-er this year.
-Amy additional public meet-ings will be scheduled before then to present the draft recommendations and request additional comment from interest-ed citizens.
+Once the plan update is complete, the In the plan by the transfer in the pre-sented to the DDB Board for adoption lat-er this year.
+Any additional public meet-ings will be scheduled before then to present the draft recommendations and request additional comment from interest-ed citizens.